kschieck/ad_bits/README.md

 # Ad Bits
-Proof of Concept for an ad server that pays for every ad view instantly over the Bitcoin Lightning network
+Proof of Concept for an ad server that pays for every ad view instantly over the Bitcoin Lightning Network

 ## Demo